Rishabbh-Sahu/extractive_summarization/README.md

 #### Validation metric: ROUGE

 This is still an area of potential research to validate text generation.
-However, ROUGE score will give an approximate measure to check the results w.r.t. target summary.
+However, ROUGE (Recall-Oriented Understudy for Gisting Evaluation) score will give an approximate measure to check the results w.r.t. target summary.

 #### Future work: